igormsouza/zeus/README.md

 ### What is Cronos?

-A quick way to generate a new structure of one Zeus project.
+A quick way to generate a new structure of a Zeus project.

-### Do you like?
+### Do you like it?
-Following my last posts you can find my last updates about Zeus and others things.
+Follow my my blog and check the updates about Zeus and others things.

 [https://igormsouza.wordpress.com](https://igormsouza.wordpress.com/)